Here are some etiquette tips and timing guidelines to help you mail your wedding thank you notes in proper style.

-Since we live in a predominantly digital world—and since you probably didn't have time to thank every one of your guests in person on the big day—there’s something extra-nice about expressing your gratitude for your guests' presence (and presents!) through the written word.
+Since we live in a predominantly digital world—and since you probably didn't have time to thank everyone on your guest list in person on the big day—there’s something extra-nice about expressing your gratitude for your guests' presence (and presents!) through the written word.
 Enter: thoughtful, timely, hand-written thank you cards.
 To help you out, here are some etiquette tips and timing guidelines to help you mail your wedding thank you notes in proper style.

-NOTE: If handwriting your thank yous sounded good in theory, but after a few you're hands are cramping, let us do it for you.
+NOTE: If handwriting your thank yous sounded good in theory, but after a few minutes your hands are cramping, let us do it for you.
 No really.
 Now you can type messages for any of your guests or customize our suggested notes with Zola.
 We'll print whatever you write in a beautiful font.
 Hand cramps be gone.
 More below!

 While etiquette folks may argue over the finer details of wedding thank you notes, these are the basic rules you should remember when the time comes to take pen to paper:

 Be specific.
 Let’s be honest, receiving a thank you card that simply says “Thank you for your gift” isn’t really saying much at all.
 Be specific in your thanks by mentioning exactly what you received as a gift and how you plan to use it.
 One exception to the “be specific” rule is for monetary gifts.
 While it's great to mention how you plan to use the funds, it is best to not mention the exact amount.

 Make it personal.
 Mention a small detail about the person who gave you the gift, such as their part in the wedding or a time in the future that you will see them.